ganrad/openai-api-router/README.md

 - Kubernetes CLI (`kubectl`)
 - Helm CLI (`helm`)

+Additionally, the following resources should be deployed/configured.

-Additionally, a Kubernetes ingress controller (**Ngnix**) should also be deployed and running on the AKS / Kubernetes cluster.
+- A Kubernetes ingress controller (**Ngnix**) should be deployed and running on the AKS / Kubernetes cluster.
+- The AKS cluster should be attached to the ACR instance.
+The cluster's managed identity should have *ACR Pull* permissions so cluster nodes can pull container images from the attached ACR.

 1. Push the API Gateway container image into ACR.